 At Empowerly, we also want to take a strategic approach to volunteering in terms of admissions.
 Once students pursue something that is genuine and meaningful, how can we optimize and showcase that hard work to college?

-- Most of the Ivy Leagues and top schools rank volunteer work at the 2 level – Considered
+Most of the Ivy Leagues and top schools rank volunteer work at the “2” level: considered.
+This includes Duke, Yale, and UPenn.

 Volunteer work matters in the college admissions process if it matters to the student.
 In this article, we provide a framework to help students decide if they should volunteer, how they should volunteer, and which schools care most about volunteer work.